MihaiDavid05/Mask-to-COCO-JSON/README.md

 More than this:
 - It supports multiple formats of masks (see `main.py` CLI args)
-- Offers testing and visualization of exported results
+- Offers testing and visualization of exported annotations
+- Provides function for converting from binary to uncompressed RLE and from uncompressed RLE to compressed RLE
 - It is easily extendable

 ## Installation